 Join us for our Spring Center Day on April 22!
 Center Days is a family-friendly day of intergenerational art making activities, artist workshops and talks, open studios, exhibition celebrations, and community collaborations.
-Our Spring Center Day will celebrate the openings of Edra Soto’s Destination/El Destino: a decade of GRAFT and the 2023 Veteran’s Triennial, Surviving The Long Wars: Unlikely Entanglements.
+Our Spring Center Day will celebrate the openings of Edra Soto’s Destination/El Destino: a decade of GRAFT, Amuleto, and the 2023 Veteran’s Triennial, Surviving The Long Wars: Unlikely Entanglements.

 Creative Wing Open Studios with Resident Artists

 Come and meet the new artists working in our Jackman Goldwasser Creative Wing!
 Visit with our Radicle Residents, Eric Perez, Sofía Fernández Díaz, Kushala Vora, and Rhonda Wheatley, and our Guida Family Creative Wing studio artists, Heather Smith, Candace Hunter, zakkiyyah najeebah dumas o’neal, Juarez Hawkins, and Malika Jackson.